Consumer medicine information

 It works by reacting with a toxic metabolite of paracetamol to prevent it damaging the liver.

-You should not be given DBL Acetylcysteine Injection Concentrate if you have an allergy to:
+You must not be given DBL Acetylcysteine Injection Concentrate if:

 • swelling of the face, lips, tongue or other parts of the body